danielblazevski/flink/flink-staging/flink-ml/src/main/scala/org/apache/flink/ml/nn/README.md

 ![](img/quadtree-challenge-ref.png)

 A clean efficient way to search both in a test point's minimal bounding box *and* surrounding area is needed.
 Defining the "surounding area" of a test point is in fact the most delicate part.
-The siblings

 The leaf-nodes of the quadtree are the only nodes containing a non-empty collection of objects in the training set, and the key to defining the "surrounding area" of a test point is to construct a min-heap on the leaf nodes of the siblings belonging to the minimal bounding box in which a given test point lies in.

 ![](img/auxiliary_heap.png)